ballerina-platform/module-ballerinax-mssql/ballerina/Module.md

 3. Local, shareable connection pool

-   If you create a record of `sql:ConnectionPool` type and reuse that in the configuration of multiple clients, for each set of clients that connects to the same database instance with the same set of properties, a shared connection pool will be created.
+   If you create a record of the `sql:ConnectionPool` type and reuse that in the configuration of multiple clients, for each set of clients that connects to the same database instance with the same set of properties, a shared connection pool will be created.